Bob Anthony

 Singer Bob Anthony is a man shrouded in legend, most of it untrue.
 Born and raised in Hoboken, New Jersey, boyhood home of Frank Sinatra, with whom he claimed to be a lifelong friend, Anthony wanted very much to be Sinatra and spent much of his later career trying to emulate him.
 Pulling out fact from fiction when it comes to Anthony’s life, though, reveals a career far removed from the myth that later developed.

-As part of the legend, Anthony’s obituary falsely states that he replaced Sinatra in Tommy Dorsey’s band when the famed singer left for a solo career in September 1942, though Anthony was, in fact, in the armed forces when Sinatra departed.
+Little is known about Anthony’s early life.
+The son of German immigrants, he lived with his parents until at least 1940.
+Anthony’s obituary falsely states that he replaced Sinatra in Tommy Dorsey’s band when the famed singer left for a solo career in September 1942, though Anthony was, in fact, in the armed forces when Sinatra departed.
 According to contemporary reports, Anthony was part of Bunny Berigan’s band when he joined the service, with Down Beat reporting that Anthony enlisted right after Pearl Harbor.
 As well as having sang with Berigan prior to the war, Anthony also spent time with Ina Ray Hutton’s band.

 Anthony’s service history is confusing, even to reporters at the time.
 According to one source, he served in the navy, seeing action in Italy and Africa, before receiving a medical discharge in late 1943.
 Down Beat elaborates further on the story, reporting that Anthony had been aboard one of the landing craft in the invasion of Africa when he was knocked out and received shrapnel wounds after a shell partly destroyed his boat.
 Another report states that he received an honorable discharge for service on Guadalcanal, in the Pacific.
 What’s for certain though is that upon his discharge he signed with Glen Gray’s Casa Loma Orchestra, where he sang until mid-1944.
 He very briefly appeared with Randy Brooks’ orchestra in June 1945, and in September he was with Bob Chester.
 At some time or other after the war, likely in 1947, he reportedly sang with Harry James as well, though this is unverified and perhaps only as a substitute.
 In mid-1948, he was with Stan Black’s orchestra on KLAC in Hollywood.